5 Best Google SEO Tips to Boost Your Content’s Rankings

 I recommend taking a look at your older content about once every quarter to ensure it’s not decaying.
 And, even if it is decaying, quarterly B2B data checkups should allow you to jump on optimizing it quickly.

-By now it’s obvious that Google loves what its users love, and what we all love is a variety of digital content like images and video.
+Google loves what its users love, and what we all love is a variety of digital content like images and videos.

 Let’s not forget that Google pulls video snippets as well – typically for “how-to” type of search queries.
 Without video in your content repertoire, you could be missing out on audiences with visual content preferences.